griush/zm/README.md

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/griush/zm/ci.yaml?style=flat&logo=github&label=CI)

 # zm - Fast math library
 zm is a Zig math library.
-It is fast, easy to use and cross-platform.
+It is fast and easy to use.

 ## Usage
 > [!NOTE]
 > This library is tracking Zig's master branch.
-Last tested with `0.16.0-dev.43+99b2b6151`.
+Last tested with `0.16.0-dev.70+73a0b5441`.
 > It may not compile with newer or older versions.

 Run `zig fetch --save git+https://github.com/griush/zm` on the directory of your `build.zig` and `build.zig.zon`.